GAN’18 – Procedural Audio Talk

-During this year’s round of Game Audio North talks, I give a brief overview of procedural audio and had a look at where it’s being used.
-I ran through the two primary approaches (top-down & bottom-up) and showed how you might tackle a project with a top-down mindset.
+During this year’s round of Game Audio North talks, I gave an overview of procedural audio and had a look a few games using this technology.
+I ran through the two primary approaches (top-down & bottom-up) and showed how you might tackle a project with a more intuitive top-down mindset.

-To demonstrate this, I created a PureData patch that simulated a recording that I took of my convection fan.
+To demonstrate this, I created a PureData patch that simulates the sound of a recording I took of my electric fan.
 Without delving into the operational mechanics of the fan, I tried to approximate the features of the sound with simple signal generators and some filters.

 I also briefly covered some of the research I undertook for my final year tech project, which culminated in an attempt at procedurally generating footfalls using granular synthesis.
 The resultant footfall synthesis still leaves a lot to be desired, but it did highlight the level of depth and nuance involved in simple interactions.
-These sorts of insights will become even more important as video games try to become more immersive and interactive, especially within media such as VR.
+These sorts of insights will become even more important as video games become more immersive and interactive, especially within virtual reality.